nosratiz/Payamak-Panel/README.md

 # Installation

-First you need to create Account in Farapayamak.ir
+First you need to create Account in payamak-panel.com

 and after that you Can Use this Servie for Your App

-You Can Download FaraPayamak Rest Documentation [Here](https://panel.farapayamak.com/Files/webservice-rest.pdf)
+You Can Download  Rest Documentation [Here](http://payamak-panel.com/Files/webservice-rest.pdf)

  # Usage